-Welcome to Mr Plant's class page!
+Welcome to Mr Plant's class page for 2018/19

 Homework needs to be completed weekly.
 A copy of the home work will be published here every week for parents and pupils to see.

-Our PE days are Wednesday and Thursday (but please make sure children have their PE kits every day.)
+Our PE days are Tuesday and Thursday (but please make sure children have their PE kits every day.)

 Homework is set on a Friday.
 Children will always be asked to learn their times tables and practise their spellings weekly.

 Pupils will take part in weekly times tables and spelling practice to encourage their basic literacy and maths skills.
 Please ensure children are learning these at home.
 Any home help is greatly appreciated.

 Tag Rugby: Pupils will be taught tag Rugby on a Tuesday morning.
 Therefore, there will be no Wednesday morning P.E. session starting on the week commencing the 25th February.

 Our topic for the Spring Term is the Saxon and Vikings.
 The topic will cover Viking and Anglo Saxon life, homes, migration and culture.
 The children will be comparing Roman life to life during what was known as the Dark Ages that came after.
 The importance of primary historical sources and evidence based learning will be an important part of the pupil's topic lessons.

 Our English will link nicely with our work on the Saxon and Vikings.
 We will be writing instructions for making your own Viking Longboat.
 As we move into the second half of the spring term, we will begin our book titled 'Beowulf' from the Usborne Young Reading collection.
 Here, we will be creating a persuasive letter, writing a new narrative and examining the characters and settings used in the book.